NematiLab/bmijc/index.md

 We present and critique literature on machine learning, signal processing, and computation in biomedicine.

-Attendees include students, postdocs, and faculty from engineering, math/CS, informatics, statistics, and medicine.
+[//]: # (Attendees include students, postdocs, and faculty from engineering, math/CS, informatics, statistics, and medicine.)

-Sessions are moderated by [Professor Shamim Nemati](http://scholar.harvard.edu/shamim/home).
+Sessions are moderated by [Professor Shamim Nemati](http://nematilab.info/people/shamim/index.html).

 ---